Mauliks0412/Mauliks0412/README.md

 - 👀 I am interested in WordPress Development
 - 📫 Email me @ maulik0412@gmail.com
-- ⚡ Fun fact: I've tasted over 50 different flavors of ice cream, and I'm still searching for the perfect one.
--

 As a seasoned full-stack developer, I bring a wealth of experience in WordPress , CakePHP , Laravel and Symfony development to the table.
 My expertise spans both front-end and back-end realms, with a focus on crafting custom websites using Laravel, Symfony, CakePHP and WordPress themes and plugins.
 Here's a peek into my skill set:

 - Proficient in Laravel & React/Vue for cross-platform web application development